PhilSwiss/ticmctile/README.md

 Quickstart
 ==========

-**TicMcTile** is straightforward to use, and its really easy to convert an image to TIC-80.
+**TicMcTile** is straightforward to use and its really easy to convert an image to TIC-80.
 Just run `ticmctile` using the provided example images:

     $ ticmctile.py singlepage-16colors.png